hertie-data-science-lab/ds01-hub/README.md

 ---

-> **Prefer just to dive in?** [Quickstart](quickstart.md) walks you through everything: from SSHing into the server for the first time, to deploying your first containerised project - all in under 30 mins.
+> **Prefer just to dive in?** [Quickstart](quickstart.md) walks you through everything in under 30 mins - from your first SSH connection to deploying a containerised ML workdload.

 ---